nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 4. User indicates if the flashcard was answered correctly.
 5. SWEe! shows the next flashcard to quiz.

-    Steps 3-5 are repeated until the user finishes quizzing all flashcards or until the user requests to quit quiz mode.
+    Steps 3-5 are repeated until the user finishes quizzing all flashcards.

     Use case ends.